-Names and descriptions of the files and tools used to complete the capacity contribution analyses
+Table 4.3Names and descriptions of the files and tools used to complete the capacity contribution analyses

-Excel File Name Description Appendix 4.9 2020-2021 Real-Time & Net Hourly Customer-Generator Exports Hourly real-time and net hourly customer-generator export energy for 2020 and 2021, with and without losses.
-Appendix 4.10 2020-2021 Hourly Historical Load & VERs Data Hourly system load, wind, solar, run of river hydro and cogeneration data for 2020 and 2021.
-Appendix 4.11 2020-2021 Monthly Historical Dispatchable Data Monthly MW capacity of the system's dispatchable resources and their associated EFOR values.
-Appendix 4.12 ELCC & NREL Results 2020 and 2021 results for the ELCC and NREL 8,760 methods.
+Excel File Name Description Appendix 4.11 2020-2021 Real-Time & Net Hourly Customer-Generator Exports Hourly real-time and net hourly customer-generator export energy for 2020 and 2021, with and without losses.
+Appendix 4.12 2020-2021 Hourly Historical Load & VERs Data Hourly system load, wind, solar, run of river hydro and cogeneration data for 2020 and 2021.
+Appendix 4.13 2020-2021 Monthly Historical Dispatchable Data Monthly MW capacity of the system's dispatchable resources and their associated EFOR values.
+Appendix 4.14 ELCC & NREL Results 2020 and 2021 results for the ELCC and NREL 8,760 hour-based methods.

 The customization functionality of the LOLE tool allows for a detailed approach to modeling Idaho Power's system; it was the selected method for Idaho Power's 2021 IRP.
 As system needs continue to change, new analyses such as this LOLE tool will be essential in best evaluating the Idaho Power's highest risk hours (which is of key importance because they will no longer necessarily align with the peak load hour).
-More information regarding both the ELCC and NREL

-8,760 methods can be found in Chapter 5, section Resource Contribution to Peak of Idaho Power's 2021 IRP main report and the Loss of Load Expectation section of Appendix C.
+More information regarding both the ELCC and NREL 8,760 hour-based methods can be found in Chapter 5, section Resource Contribution to Peak of Idaho Power's 2021 IRP main report33 and the Loss of Load Expectation section of Appendix C.34